Tomato and Onion Salad (Sicilian Style, Never Soggy)

 Fresh Herbs

-Parsley and mint bring this salad alive!
+Parsley and mint bring this tomato and onion salad alive!
 Which is why you want to use fresh parsley and mint, and never dried!

 Fresh Tomatoes